In This Article

-You never want to apply product from the top of your head down.
-This means the top of your head will be weighed down with product.
-Instead, Scrivo suggests applying the product at the back of the head first where hair is thickest, working the product through to the sides and the top of the head.
+To avoid weighing the top of your head down with product, apply product at the back of your head where hair is thickest, working it through the sides and then to the top of the head.

-It's good to have both curling irons and flat irons in your beauty tool arsenal.
-They're good to have on hand if you want to change up your look.
-They both work on all hair types.
+It's good to have both curling irons and flat irons in your beauty tool arsenal if you want to change up your look.
 Curling irons add volume to flat hair and structure to wavy hair.
-Flat irons will tame curls and flatten straight hair even more so it falls like a sheet.
-Always use a flat iron with ceramic plates, it is much safer on hair.
+Flat irons will tame curls and flatten straight hair even more so.
+Always use a flat iron with ceramic plates, as it is much safer on hair.